-In addition, as a condition of approval, the FDA may require an applicant to develop a REMS.
+In addition, as a condition of approval, the FDA may require an applicant to develop a Risk Evaluation and Mitigation Strategy, or REMS.
 REMS use risk minimization strategies beyond the professional labeling to ensure that the benefits of the product outweigh the potential risks.
 To determine whether a REMS is needed, the FDA will consider the size of the population likely to use the product, seriousness of the disease, expected benefit of the product, expected duration of treatment, seriousness of known or potential adverse events, and whether the product is a new molecular entity.
-REMS can include medication guides, physician communication plans for healthcare professionals, and elements to assure safe use, or ETASU.
-ETASU may include, but are not limited to, special training or certification for prescribing or dispensing, dispensing only under certain circumstances, special monitoring, and the use of patient registries.
-The FDA may require a REMS before approval or post approval if it becomes aware of a serious risk associated with use of the product.
-The requirement for a REMS can materially affect the potential market and profitability of a product.
+Under the FDA Reauthorization Act of 2017, the FDA must implement a protocol to expedite review of responses to inspection reports pertaining to certain applications, including applications for products in shortage or those for which approval is dependent on remediation of conditions identified in the inspection report.

-The FDA may refer an application for a novel drug to an advisory committee or explain why such referral was not made.
+The FDA may refer an application for a novel product to an advisory committee or explain why such referral was not made.
 Typically, an advisory committee is a panel of independent experts, including clinicians and other scientific experts, that reviews, evaluates and provides a recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.